 If we are going to help our students progress effectively—if as a school leader you are going to plan the right sort of intervention to move your school forward—you need to work on sound information.
 Writing is one of those areas.

-Our writing diagnostic testing provides school leaders, teachers, and students with the most comprehensive writing diagnostic data presently available.
+Our diagnostic writing test provides school leaders, teachers, and students with the most comprehensive diagnostic writing data presently available.
 Not only will you make better decisions, you will be able to accurately report value add—and give your students the best opportunity of educational success.

 School leaders expressed frustration that other testing regimes were subject to bias, or merely told schools their students had a writing problem, but never offered guidance on how to remedy those problems.
 Or, in the case of senior students, there was no available writing test to guide interventions.
 Consequently, schools were relying on examination results, which came too late to alter the outcomes for that student.

 The CSI is an online writing test.
-In response to a series of prompts, students plan a piece of writing and then compose over 20 minutes an extended writing sample that is then submitted and marked at Writer’s Toolbox.
+In a 20-minute online test, students choose a question and plan and write their response.
+Their response is submitted and marked at Writer’s Toolbox.
 Teachers can monitor the progress of their class as students complete the test.
 Students undertake the test in a specially-designed interface that does not allow material to be cut-and-pasted, nor has functions like spelling or grammar checkers.
 What is on screen will be the student’s original work.

 The test is timed—and once the countdown timer lapses, tests are automatically sent to Writer’s Toolbox for marking.